310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 And when I talked to Tenshouin, the verified head-manager of the current StarPro office, he also said that Nagumo hasn’t submitted any documents related to the matter.

-I’ll ask Tenshoin to investigate as much as he can within his authority, and if he comes up with nothing, then it proves that there really *is* nothing to those rumors.
+I’ll ask Tenshouin to investigate as much as he can within his authority, and if he comes up with nothing, then it proves that there really *is* nothing to those rumors.
 {% endbubble %}

 {% bubble Kanata frown %}